From ea78a4a7a27e96a5de269a29d08530228cb8a1bf Mon Sep 17 00:00:00 2001

 package adds a Reset

-method on the Writer
+method on the Writer,

 -allowing compression of one file to start with another's dictionary.